-Women who are past menopause, to include women who have experienced either early, or surgically-induced menopause, or either absence of or abnormal menstrual periods are at greater risk of osteoporosis.
-Eating disorders such as Bulimia, Anorexia Nervosa; or low amounts of calcium in a person's diet can increase the risk for osteoporosis.
-An inactive lifestyle, heavy alcohol consumption, the use of specific medications such as anticonvulsants or corticosteroids, and cigarette smoking, all increase the risk of the disease.
+Women who are past menopause, to include women who have experienced either early, or surgically induced menopause, or either absence of or abnormal menstrual periods, are at greater risk of osteoporosis.
+Eating disorders such as Bulimia, Anorexia Nervosa, or low amounts of calcium in a person's diet can increase the risk for osteoporosis.
+An inactive lifestyle, heavy alcohol consumption, the use of specific medications such as anticonvulsant or corticosteroids, and cigarette smoking, all increase the risk of the disease.

 Symptoms of Osteoporosis

-While a person is in the early part of the disease they may not experience any symptoms.
-Later on in the course of the disease, they may experience dull pain in their muscles or bones, notably in their lower back or neck.
+While a person is in the early part of the disease, they may not experience any symptoms.
+Later on during the disease, they may experience dull pain in their muscles or bones, notably in their lower back or neck.
 As time continues, sharp pains may occur suddenly; the pain may not radiate, and can worsen through activities which put weight on the area as well as being tender.
 The pain usually subsides within a week, although it may linger for more than three months.

-A diagnosis of osteoporosis commonly starts with an examination of the person's history in order to determine if they have the disease, or if they are at risk for it.
-A doctor will ask the person a number of questions regarding their lifestyle and any additional conditions they may experience.
-The doctor will also ask of there is a family history of the disease, or if the person has a history of broken bones.
+A diagnosis of osteoporosis commonly starts with an examination of the person's history to determine if they have the disease, or if they are at risk for it.
+A doctor will ask the person several questions regarding their lifestyle and any additional conditions they may experience.
+The doctor will also ask if there is a family history of the disease, or if the person has a history of broken bones.

-The doctor will perform a physical examination, and could perform a test referred to as a, 'Bone Mineral Density Test,' which can measure bone density in a number of sites in the person's body.
-The test is able to detect osteoporosis prior to the occurrence of a fracture, as well as detecting fractures before they happen.
+The doctor will perform a physical examination, and could perform a test referred to as a 'Bone Mineral Density Test,' which can measure bone density in various sites in the person's body.
+The test can detect osteoporosis before the occurrence of a fracture, as well as detecting fractures before they happen.
 The Bone Mineral Density Test is also something that can be used to monitor the effects of treatment, if the test is done annually or so, and could assist in determining the rate of bone loss the person is experiencing.

-Results of the Bone Mineral Density Test are compared to two standards known as, 'Age-Matched,' and, 'Young-Normal.'
-The Age-Matched reading compares a person's bone mineral density to the expected standard for someone of the person's gender, age and size.
+Results of the Bone Mineral Density Test are compared to two standards known as, 'Age-Matched,', and 'Young-Normal.'
+The Age-Matched reading compares a person's bone mineral density to the expected standard for someone of the person's gender, age, and size.
 The Young-Normal reading compares the person's density to the optimal peak bone density of a healthy young adult of the same gender.
-Information from the Bone Mineral Density Test helps the person's doctor to identify where they are in relation to others in their age group, as well as in relation to young adults who are considered to have a maximum bone density.
+Information from the Bone Mineral Density Test helps the person's doctor to identify where they are relating to others in their age group, as well as relating to young adults who are considered to have a maximum bone density.
 A score that is notably lower than Young-Normal indicates that the person has osteoporosis and is at risk for bone fractures.

-There are a number of different machines that are able to measure bone density; all of them are noninvasive, safe and painless.
+There are several machines that can measure bone density; all of them are noninvasive, safe, and painless.
 These machines are becoming more available in testing centers, and you may not even have to change into an examination robe.
 Central machines can measure bone density in a person's spine, hips, and total body.
-Peripheral machines have the ability to measure bone density in a person's wrists, fingers, shins, kneecaps, and heels.
+Peripheral machines can measure bone density in a person's wrists, fingers, shins, kneecaps, and heels.

 Treatment of Osteoporosis

-Persons who have hip, spinal or wrist fractures should see an Orthopedic Surgeon for management.
-Additionally, they should be referred to a Physical and Occupational Therapist in order to learn safe exercise methods.
+Persons who have hip, spinal, or wrist fractures should see an Orthopedic Surgeon for management.
+Additionally, they should be referred to a Physical and Occupational Therapist to learn safe exercise methods.
 Persons with spinal fractures, for example, would avoid things such as doing sit-ups, lifting heavy objects, or touching their toes.
 Lifestyle modifications should be incorporated into the person's treatment plan.

 Studies have shown that exercises which require muscles to pull on bones cause the person's bones to retain and maybe even gain density.
 Researchers have found that women who walk a mile each day have four to seven additional years of bone reserve than women who do not.
 Recommended exercises include riding a stationary bicycle, walking, jogging, weight-bearing exercises, and using a rowing machine.
-Prior to starting an exercise program be sure to review the program with a doctor.
+Before starting an exercise program, be sure to review the program with a doctor.

 Prevention of Osteoporosis